-I love the smell of Clary Sage, and I know when I am feeling irritable and in pain during my menstrual cycle this is the oil I will grab to help me out a little.
+I love the smell of Clary Sage, and prior to menopause I would use clary sage when I was feeling irritable and in pain during my menstrual cycle and it would provide a lot of comfort and relief.

-In saying this, I am always cautious when using it because it is very powerful and can be quite overwhelming if used in large quantities or in rooms that are not well ventilated – such as in the birthing suite.
+In saying this, I always suggest women use it cautiously because it is very powerful and can be quite overwhelming if used in large quantities or in rooms that are not well ventilated – such as in the birthing suite.